Cardio on Leg Day: Should you do it?

 [Related Article: Best Machines for Cardio at Home]

-Long, stamina based, high intensity cardio, like running, needs a lighter frame, and therefore promotes less muscle.
+Long, stamina based, high intensity cardio, like distance running, needs a lighter frame, and therefore promotes less muscle.
 So, if you’re working hard to build muscle for heavier lifts, then long runs could actually be counterproductive to what you’re aiming for.

 But, if you are looking to build strength in your muscles, you might be thinking that all cardio is now out of the question for you.
-This isn’t quite true.
-Keep reading.

 Should you avoid cardio on leg day?